 The result is a battery that can operate at super capacitor levels to completely charge or discharge in just seven minutes - making it ideal for cars.
 Since it's solid state that also means it's far more stable and safer than current batteries.
 The solid-state unit should also be able to work in as low as minus 30 degrees Celsius and up to one hundred.

 The electrolyte materials still pose challenges so don't expect to see these in cars soon, but it's a step in the right direction towards safer, faster charging batteries.

-Graphene batteries are the future.
-One company has developed a new battery, called Grabat, that could offer electric cars a driving range of up to 500 miles on a charge.
+Graphene batteries have the potential to be one of the most superior available.
+Grabat has developed graphene batteries that could offer electric cars a driving range of up to 500 miles on a charge.

-Graphenano, the company behind the development, says the batteries can be charged to full in just a few minutes.
-It can charge and discharge 33 times faster than lithium ion.
+Graphenano, the company behind the development, says the batteries can be charged to full in just a few minutes and can charge and discharge 33 times faster than lithium ion.
 Discharge is also crucial for things like cars that want vast amounts of power in order to pull away quickly.

 Scientists at Rice University have made a breakthrough in microsupercapacitors.
 Currently they are expensive to make but using lasers that could soon change.

 By using lasers to burn electrode patterns into sheets of plastic manufacturing costs and effort drop massively.
 The result is a battery that can charge 50 times faster than current batteries and discharge even slower than current supercapacitors.
 They're even tough, able to work after being bent over 10,000 times in testing.

 Prieto believes the future of batteries is 3D.
 The company has managed to crack this with its battery that uses a copper foam substrate.

 This means these batteries will not only be safer, thanks to no flammable electrolyte, but they will also offer longer life, faster charging, five times higher density, be cheaper to make and be smaller than current offerings.